Kcorb0/Kcorb0/README.md

-## :robot: Yo.
+## :robot: Hey.
 I'm Josh aka Kcorb on most other platforms :robot:

 Where did you come from?